Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Related Work

 \section{Related Work}

-Vendor-optimized libraries like cuDNN~\cite{chetlur2014cudnn}, CUTLASS~\cite{Thakkar_CUTLASS_2023}, MKL-DNN~\cite{intel2017mkldnn}, and MIOpen~\cite{jeh2019miopen} are frequently used by deep learning frameworks~\cite{abadi2016tensorflow, paszke2019pytorch} to support tensor operators on various hardware backends.
-The libraries are specific to each platform and have large engineering development costs to cover the growing demand variants of operators, data formats, and layouts. \sys{} complements the use of such libraries by allowing them to be used alongside loop-level code optimized with dynamic shape--aware code generation.
-Frameworks that rely on libraries can potentially instead use \sys{} to choose between libraries or generated code.
+Vendor-optimized libraries like cuDNN~\cite{chetlur2014cudnn}, CUTLASS~\cite{Thakkar_CUTLASS_2023}, MKL-DNN~\cite{intel2017mkldnn}, and MIOpen~\cite{jeh2019miopen} are frequently used by ML frameworks~\cite{abadi2016tensorflow, paszke2019pytorch} to support tensor operators on various hardware backends.
+The libraries are platform-specific and have large engineering development costs to cover the growing demands of operators, data formats, and layouts. \sys{} complements such libraries by allowing them to be used alongside loop-level code optimized with dynamic shape--awareness.
+Frameworks that rely on libraries can potentially use \sys{} to choose between libraries or generated code.

 The emerging demand for large language models has also inspired a set of frameworks~\cite{hf_transformers, kwon2023efficient, ggml, llama.cpp} optimized for these particular workloads.
 These frameworks usually rely on manual optimizations for each specific backend.
-They can leverage \sys{} to reduce the effort for supporting a broader set of workloads and backends.
+They can leverage \sys{} to reduce the effort for supporting a broader set of workloads and emerging backends.

 There has also been much work on abstractions for transforming and optimizing loop-level code for tensor operators.
 Triton~\cite{tillet2019triton} and Graphene~\cite{hagedorn2023graphene} are abstractions that optimize tensorized programs on GPU.
 DietCode~\cite{MLSYS2022_f89b79c9}, CoRA~\cite{MLSYS2022_afe8a457}, and SparseTIR~\cite{ye2023sparsetir}, focus on tensor program optimizations with shape dynamism and irregularity.
 Mosaic~\cite{bansal2023mosaic} is a sparse compiler combining library dispatch and sparse tensor program optimizations.
 Cortex~\cite{fegade2021cortex} enables tensor program optimizations for recursive computation.
-We use TensorIR~\cite{feng2023tensorir} as the tensor program abstraction in our cross-level design implementation, but we could combine our approaches with other abstractions for loop-level programs to enable a broader spectrum of tensor program optimizations.
+We use TensorIR~\cite{feng2023tensorir} as the tensor program abstraction in our cross-level design implementation, but we could combine our approaches with other abstractions for tensor supports programs to enable a broader spectrum of tensor program optimizations.